Aimannawal/Aimannawal/README.md

 # Hi there, I'm Aiman 👋

-I'm passionate about creating beautiful and functional web and mobile applications.
-Currently diving deep into Flutter development while building amazing digital experiences.
+I’m passionate about building clean and user-friendly web and mobile apps.
+Recently, I’ve been diving into Flutter and creating some projects.

 ---